ljmartin/Missing_label_problem/identifying_correlated_data/README.md

-# Part 1.
+# Identifying correlated data

-IPython notebook for identifying highly correlated, non-iid data in molecular bioactivity databases
+Molecular bioactivity databases often have some highly similar instances that were derived from a single instance.
+Because of this, they do not resemble iid data.
+This holds an IPython notebook for identifying highly correlated, non-iid data in molecular bioactivity databases